Eve00000/website/content/news/XXXX-XX-XX-mixxx-2_5-released.md

 * A Controller Backend as a "Fairytale of New York" to map your controller: sysex, deck's track menu, support for bulk devices, drop of lodash dependency...

-* QT5 will Be Home For Christmas because Mixxx is using [QT6](https://www.qt.io/product/qt6) now, a lot of work has been put in study, preparation, testing, upgrading procedures, adapting routines, dialogs, widgets, libraries.
+* Qt5 will Be Home For Christmas because Mixxx is using [Qt6](https://www.qt.io/product/qt6) now, a lot of work has been put in study, preparation, testing, upgrading procedures, adapting routines, dialogs, widgets, libraries.
-Upgrading to QT6 wasn't just sitting "underneath the Mistletoe" but now Mixxx is in "Winter Wonderland".
+Upgrading to Qt6 wasn't just sitting "underneath the Mistletoe" but now Mixxx is in "Winter Wonderland".
 "Thank you Santa" Developers!

-* So many rafactorings have been made, improvements of the code by progressive insight, because of new possibilities in C++ and QT, because of studies in acoustics, user experiences...
+* So many rafactorings have been made, improvements of the code by progressive insight, because of new possibilities in C++ and Qt, because of studies in acoustics, user experiences...
 The list is too long to write or make a selection here, it would be failing all contributors, you can find the complete list further in this announcement, full of "Christmas Lights"